ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 Download the `InstrumentStudio Plug-In SDK` and `InstrumentStudio Plug-In Generator` packages from the latest release assets.

-**Note:** Please install the `InstrumentStudio Plug-In SDK` package before installing `InstrumentStudio Plug-In Generator` package.
+[!NOTE] Please install the `InstrumentStudio Plug-In SDK` package before installing `InstrumentStudio Plug-In Generator` package.

 ---

-## Developing a LabVIEW InstrumentStudio Plug-In
+## Developing a LabVIEW InstrumentStudio plug-in

 1. Create and save a new LabVIEW project.
 2. From the project window, go to `Tools` → `Plug-In SDKs` → `InstrumentStudio Plug-In` → `Create